ThomasJKim/Covid-19-Data-Science-Project/README.md

 gender    &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;   &nbsp;   | What is your gender?\
 ls_before     &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  | Generally, how would you say you felt about life BEFORE the impacts the pandemic and social distancing?\
 ls_after    &nbsp; &nbsp;   &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  | Generally, how would you say you felt about life DURING the impacts the pandemic and social distancing?\
-affected    &nbsp;   &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  | Did anyone you know (including yourself) get seriously affected by the COVID-19 Virus in which it brought great stress to your life?\
 lost_job   &nbsp;     &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Did you lose your job during this pandemic?
 (And you are still unemployed)\
 work_method   &nbsp; | If you worked through this pandemic, what was your main method of work?
 Select N/A if you did not work\
 residents     &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;| Who did you live with during this pandemic?\